deepinsea/deepinsea/README.md

 Here are some ideas to get you started:

 - 😄 I am deepinsea, a super handsome boy
-- 🛠 I’m currently working with Java, Python, Javascript and SQL
+- ‍💻 I’m currently learning Java Development
-- 👨🏻‍💻 I’m currently learning Java Development
+- 🛠 I’m currently working with SpringBoot, Vue, Docker and Kubernetes
 - 💬 Ask me about anything, I am happy to help
 - ⚡ Fun fact: Always believe that paying and harvesting are directly proportional
 - 📫 How to reach me: deepbluet817@gmail.com